 - Ice: the most effective way of reducing inflammation is applying ice three or four times a day in the area affected.
 This will help the muscles to reduce tension helping gradual recovery.

 - Compression: compressing the area with a bandage is another method to ease inflammation and reducing pain.
 Compression helps the flow of lymph fluids which are the responsible for fighting infection, it carries white blood cells which help fasten the recovery process.

-- Elevation, keeping the knee elevated helps reducing the circulation of toxic fluids, the recovery process benefit from this position.
+- Elevation, keeping the knee elevated helps to reduce the circulation of toxic fluids, the recovery process benefits from this position.